Schwoby/work-order-system/README.md

 ## Overview

+This is the Development branch and should not intended for typical users.

+## Overview

 This project is intended to be run as a containerized application.
 Users can create their own local instance from the source code in this repository, while the application data is stored locally in a Docker volume-mounted directory.

 The application includes: